AbsaOSS/pramen/README.md

 A pipeline consists of _sources_, _the metastore_ and _sinks_.

-Consequently there are 3 types of jobs:
+Currently there are 3 types of jobs:
 - _Ingestion_ jobs to get data from external sources to the metastore.
-- _Transformation jobs_ to transform data inside the matastore.
+- _Transformation jobs_ to transform data inside the metastore.
-- _Sink_ jobs to send data from the matastore to external systems.
+- _Sink_ jobs to send data from the metastore to external systems.

 ### Metastore
 A metastore helps to abstract away the tabular data and the underlying storage.
 The idea is simple: a data pipeline designer can choose different ways of storing data, but implementers of transformations don't need to worry about it since they can access data by table names.

+#### How does this work?

-The way it works is this.
-SyncWatcher can store data in folders of file systems supported by Hadoop (HDFS, S3, AzureFS, etc.) in Parquet or Delta format, or as tables in DeltaLake.
+Pramen can store data in folders of file systems supported by Hadoop (HDFS, S3, AzureFS, etc.) in Parquet or Delta format, or as tables in DeltaLake.
 But implementers of transformations do not need to worry about the underlying storage.
 They can access it using `getTable()` method of a metastore object provided to them.
 The framework will provide them with a Spark DataFrame.